Anarchism in Chile: Repression under Pinochet (1973–1990)

-After the coup d'état of general Augusto Pinochet, a repressive wave triggered against all the left wing, including the little individual anarchists who still existed.
+After the coup d'état of general Augusto Pinochet, a repressive wave was triggered against all the left wing, including the few individual anarchists who still existed.

-In 1975 the Committee of Defense of Human rights (CODEH) is reactivated, by Clotario Blest and Ernesto Miranda, that will be of vital importance for the persecuted by the dictatorship.
+In 1975, the Committee of Defense of Human rights (CODEH) was reactivated by Clotario Blest and Ernesto Miranda, which would become of vital importance for those persecuted by the dictatorship.

-The anarchist affiliation during the dictatorship did not have an organic character, limiting itself to the work of some individuals that contributed to the formation of resistance groups against the dictatorship, specially in the university and population scope.
-Anarchism – as a social movement was forgotten during those years.
+The anarchist affiliation during the dictatorship did not have an organic character, limiting itself to the work of some individuals that contributed to the formation of resistance groups against the dictatorship, especially in universities and population scope.
+Anarchism as a social movement vanished during those years.

+It re-emerged at the end of the 1990s.
+The Anarchist Communist Unification Congress (CUAC) was formed in 1999, lasting a few years.

 Contemporary anarchism

 Anarchism as a practice in Chile today is mostly present in the organisation of counter movements and culture.
 Diverse and decentralised collectives and individuals try to disseminate anarchist ideas and practices through squatting, cultural activities, strikes, and protests.

+Several anarchist and libertarian groups initiated a series of congresses in 2010, involving the Libertarian Students Front (FEL) and three organizations that would converge in the Libertarian Communist Federation (FCL).
+In addition, a group called the Libertarian Communist Organization (OCL) continued the work of CUAC.

+In the year 2012 the First Anarchist Book Fair in Santiago took place; it was organized again in 2013, 2014 and 2015.
+In 2013, with the election of Melissa Sepúlveda as president, anarchists took leadership of the Student Federation of the University of Chile.

+One current of the libertarian and anarchist scene, represented by Red Libertaria (Libertarian Network, RL), Socialism and Freedom (SOL) and the Libertarian Left (IL), developed a strategy of “democratic rupture”, aiming to transform mainstream electoral politics, later coming together within the Todos a la Moneda and Broad Front (FA) coalitions.
+In contrast, another current, more critical of electoral politics, launched the Libertarian Communist Congress that met between the late 2013 and early 2016.
+Solidaridad, originally named Solidarity, Libertarian Communist Federation, was formed from this second current.

 Since 2019, the Anarchist Federation Santiago started organising an anarchist platform in the country's capital.
 Further, the Mapuche conflict and anti-government protests, most recently the 2019 uprising Estallido social, form part of contemporary representations of anarchist practices, however sometimes without direct reference to anarchist schools of thought.
 However, the rejection of the current government institutions and the legitimacy of the current constitution, combined with claims for and practices of autonomy and self-organisation form a central pillar of these movements and are inspired by libertarian anarchist principles.
 Protesting formations like Primera Línea, referred to as "clans" without a central authority, act according to anarchist principles.
 Similarly, the Mapuche conflict as a struggle for political, economic, and territorial autonomy is supported by other anarchist movements worldwide.
-As the Mapuche struggle questions the legitimacy of the Chilean Republic as the successor to the colonial sovereign, its struggle fundamentally objects the state and therefore informs itself by anarchist practices.
+The Mapuche struggle, by anarchist principles, fundamentally objects to the state and questions the legitimacy of the Chilean Republic as the successor to the colonial sovereign.

-In the year 2012 the "First Anarchist Book Fair in Santiago" took place; and it was organized again in 2013, 2014 and 2015.